 Does your community need support to make critical decisions about coastal resources?
 The Coastal Training Program (CTP) provides technical assistance to get your community moving toward your goals.
 We provide the following services to coastal communities and organizations:

 Don't see what you're looking for?
-Contact the Coastal Training Program coordinator, Abigail Locatis Prochaska, at ProchaskaA@dnr.sc.gov.
+Contact the Coastal Training Program Coordinator, Kaitlyn Dirr, at DirrK@dnr.sc.gov.

 The waterways on and around Edisto Island are affected by pollution from several sources.
 There are currently 24 locations in the area that are listed as impaired for either fecal coliform bacteria, enterococcus bacteria or turbidity.
-Clemson Extension and partners, including SCDNR, the South Carolina Sea Grant Consortium and the Edisto Island Open Land Trust, are working with the Edisto community to create a Watershed Plan to address pollution in Store Creek, the South Edisto River-Atlantic Intracoastal Waterway and the Dawho River-North Edisto River.
+Clemson Extension and partners, including SCDNR, the South Carolina Sea Grant Consortium and the Edisto Island Open Land Trust, completed the Edisto Watershed Plan in 2023.
+We intend to continue working with the community on identified strategies to address water pollution.